Accounts Payable vs Accounts Receivable: Differences, Processes, and Tips

 1. PURCHASE ORDER

 A purchase order is the first important document to have on file—physically or digitally—for any transaction.
 It’s a record of information like the date, quantity, price, terms, and vendor information for an order.
+Please note that a purchase order is different from an invoice.

 2. GOODS RECEIPT